-- 1. Enter clearprojexp to start ClearCase Project Explorer. - 2.
-In the left pane, select the project. - 3.
-In the right pane, select the integration stream.
-Click File>Properties to open the integration stream's Properties dialog box.
+- 1. In the left pane of ClearCase Explorer, click UCM and then click Project Explorer. - 2.
+In the right pane of the Project Explorer, right-click the project's integration stream to display its shortcut menu.
+Click Properties to open the integration stream's Properties dialog box. - 3.
+Click the Configuration tab, and then click Add.
+The Add Baseline dialog box appears.

-- 4. Click the Configuration tab, and then click Add.
-The Add Baseline dialog box appears. - 5.
-In the Component list, select the component that you want to add.
+4. In the Component list, select the component that you want to add.
 The component's baselines appear in the Baselines list.
-Figure 25 shows the baselines available in the testcomp3 component.
+Figure 25 shows the baselines available in the kmt\testvob component.